kleimberger/connectivity/README.md

 **Question**

 How can we quantify the connectivity of a given study site, from the perspective of an individual species?
-Here, I focus on functional connectivity, or how much a given location facilitates (or impedes) wildlife movement.
+Here, I focus on *functional connectivity*, i.e., how much a given location facilitates (or impedes) wildlife movement.

 **Approach**

-The connectivity metric developed here essentially quantifies the amount of accessible habitat, without having to explicitly define habitat patches while digitizing.
+The connectivity metric developed here essentially quantifies the amount of accessible habitat without having to explicitly define habitat patches while digitizing.

 This approach relies on two key data sources: